jayj/Cakifo/README.markdown

 ## Features

-* Child theme friendly - Nearly everything can be customized in a child theme
+* Child theme friendly – Nearly everything can be customized in a child theme
 * Hybrid Core as framework
 * HTML5 markup
 * Responsive design

 * Theme Customizer – Make changes to the theme and live preview them
-* Post Formats
-* Multiple widget-ready areas
-* Custom logo (text, image or both)
+* Custom logo (text, image, or both)
 * Custom background
 * Custom colors
+* Custom fonts
 * Custom front page

+* Supports all Post Formats
+* Multiple widget-ready areas
-* Per-post/page layouts - Quickly change the layout of your site
+* Per-post/page layouts – Quickly change the layout of your site
-* Add a custom stylesheet for individual posts
+* Custom stylesheet for individual posts
 * Featured Content Slider
 * Breadcrumbs
 * Built-in pagination
-* Supports post thumbnails
+* Post thumbnails
 * Colorbox - a jQuery lightbox plugin

-* Fully internationalized, so you can run the theme in any language (Danish and French are already added!)
+* Ready for translation – run the theme in any language (Danish and French are already added!)
 * RTL stylesheet
 * Editor stylesheet

 * Uses the built-in WordPress menu system
 * Context-aware action and filter hooks
 * Small theme settings page (yep, that's a feature)
 * Highly-configurable widgets that give you full control over their display
 * Update notification when a version is available - download the update directly from WordPress.org
-* And much, much more!
+* _And much, much more!_

 ## Child themes